wolfysdl/EA-OTools/README.md

 **Current progress and limitations**:

-* Only shaders from FIFA Manager 13 are implemented, they are not guaranteed to work with any other games
+* Shaders from FIFA (2003 - 2010), FIFA Manager 13 and Cricket 07 are implemented.
+Most of them are untested and may contain errors.
+Also they are not guaranteed to work with any other games

 otools is a command-line tool.
 First argument is operation type (export or import), second argument (`-i`) is input file/folder path.
 All other arguments are optional.